tenstorrent/tt-torch/docs/src/profiling.md

 ## Introduction

-tt-torch uses the tt-metal Tracy fork to manage a Tracy server.
-Tracy is a single process profiler, and uses a client-server model to perform performance tracing on both host calls and on-device operations. tt-torch implements a wrapper called `profile.py` with custom orchestration logic to handle the spawning of the Tracy capture server and the client workload to be profiled, as well as report generation and data postprocessing functionality.
+tt-torch uses the [tt-metal Tracy fork](https://github.com/tenstorrent-metal/tracy) to collect profiling data.
+Tracy is a single process profiler, and uses a client-server model to trace both host calls and on-device operation performance. tt-torch implements a wrapper called `profile.py` with custom orchestration logic to handle the spawning of the Tracy capture server and the client workload to be profiled, as well as report generation and data postprocessing functionality.

+The output of `profile.py` is a CSV report displaying a table of operations executed on device and rich timing, memory usage and configuration data associated with them.

+Note: Paths in this document are given relative to the repo root.

 ## Prerequisites

-- In the tt-torch building step ([Building](./build.md)), it is required to configure your cmake build with the additional cmake directive `TT_RUNTIME_ENABLE_PERF_TRACE=ON`.
-    - i.e. run: `cmake -G Ninja -B build -DTT_RUNTIME_ENABLE_PERF_TRACE=ON`
+In the tt-torch building step ([Building](./build.md)), it is required to configure your cmake build with the additional cmake directive `TT_RUNTIME_ENABLE_PERF_TRACE=ON` (i.e. run: `cmake -G Ninja -B build -DTT_RUNTIME_ENABLE_PERF_TRACE=ON`).
-- Paths in this document are given relative to the repo root.

 ## Usage